TheOnlyTails/RubyMod/README.md

 - It's a block made out of rubies.

-- Comes in a slab and stair versions.
+- Comes in a slab, stair, button and pressure plate versions.

 ---